 They goe all naked save their privityes, yet in coole weather they weare deare skinns, with the hayre on loose: some have leather stockinges vp to their twistes, & sandalls on their feet, their hayre is black generally, which they weare long on the left side, tyed vp on a knott, about which knott the kinges and best among them have a kind of Coronett of deares hayre coloured redd, some have chaines of long linckt copper about their neckesm and some chaines of pearle, the common sort stick long fethers in this knott, I found not a grey eye among them all. their

-5. This extract describes how the natives appeared to the settlers.
+6. This extract from May-June 1607 describes how the Native Americans appeared to the writer.

 - Which aspects of the Native Americans’ appearance seems to be most striking to the settler who wrote this passage?
 What does the author focus on, and why?